-The Fund's total return of -23.18% for Series A and -22.29% for Series F in 2022 underperformed the return generated by the Index.
-The Fund's performance in 2022 was negatively influenced by exposure to growth-oriented positions outside of Canada that were impacted by the downturn in the technology sector.
+The Fund's total return of 7.30% for Series A and 8.49% for Series F outperformed the return generated by the Index in 2023.
+The Fund's performance in 2023 was affected by its exposure to growth-oriented investments in industrial data centres and geographical diversification.